vess-dev/vess-dev.github.io/_posts/2021-07-3-moral-meat-eating.md

 Or rather, let's talk about my thought process regarding eating meat.
 Forward disclaimer, I am decidedly not vegetarian.
 I consume poultry and a majority of seafood.
 I <em><strong>\*try\*</strong> to refrain</em> from eating that of cows, pigs, lamb, etc- anything rather sizable (as will be discussed) in the grey matter department.

-I'm not going to try and proselytize to you- but this article may come across as holier-than-thou or irritating.
-And to that I say: Yeah that's me generally.
-Sorry. ^^;
+I'm not going to try and proselytize to you- but this article may come across as holier-than-thou or irritating to you.
+The reason it may seem like preaching is I'm trying very hard to make a very specific emotional point.
+I'm not trying to preach <em>at</em> you, I'm trying to convince you of <em>an emotionally charged idea.</em>

 In this essay, like many of the others written and yet to come- I'm simply putting down the process at which I arrived to my currently held opinions.
 Nothing more, nothing less.
 So by the end of this- if you're still reading, feel free to disagree with me- but this is why <em>I</em> believe what <em><strong>I</strong></em> believe.
 And to be frank I could care less about why <em>you</em> believe what <em><strong>you</strong></em> believe.
 Because generally <em><strong>you</strong></em> believe a lot of things you've never gone out of your way to intentionally research, back up, and/or justify.
 No offense...